smscommunity/sms-guide/_game/shines/pinna/episode7.md

 -Note there will likely be a lot of lag during this portion.
 You can reduce this by making sure the camera is zoomed all the way in and facing toward the pool (where there are the least moving objects on screen).
 -Once SM's health is at 0, you will be able to down them at the sixth pole.
 If SM still has more health, the best backups would be to:
-1. Continue walking behind SM and spraying until.
-They can be downed under the awning next to the large pink pole.
+1. Continue walking behind SM and spraying until they can be downed under the awning next to the large pink pole.
 2. Go to below the tree by the ramp up to the ship ride.
 Wait for SM to jump up to under the tree and spam spray then.
 -Once again, enter Y-Camera and spray the Electro-Koopas to prevent them from attacking you.